Welcome to Child Nutrition Services!

 Meals, foods and beverages sold or served at schools meet state and federal requirements which are based on the USDA Dietary Guidelines.
 We provide students with access to a variety of affordable and appealing foods that meet the health and nutrition needs of students.

-Monday, May 11 “once a week meal distribution”.
-Families will be provided for each child 5 days of meals (7 lunches and 7 breakfasts) to take home for the week with special directions for proper storage and preparation of meals at home.
-The drive-thru/walk up will be available between 11:00 AM-1:00 PM at NMC High School, Prunedale Elementary or Castroville Elementary.
-In addition, there will be extended hours from 5-7 PM at NMC High School:
+Once a week meal distribution - Families will be provided for each child 5 days of meals (7 lunches and 7 breakfasts) to take home for the week with special directions for proper storage and preparation of meals at home.
+The drive-thru/walk up will be available between 11:00 AM-1:00 PM at Castroville Elementary, Prunedale Elementary and North Monterey County High School.
+In addition, there will be extended hours from 5-7 PM at NMC High School.

 - Please be prepared to pop your car trunk so that staff can safely place meal bags in your car.